koush/sapphire-open/README.txt

     <project path="vendor/htc/mytouch-open" name="koush/platform_vendor_htc_mytouch-open" revision="refs/heads/master" remote="github" />
 </manifest>

----- creating an update.zip ----

-From the downloads section, you can get a mkupdatezip script (make sure that you also get the gen-update-script file as well).
-Put both of those scripts into your PATH.
-While in an Android build environment (you have run envsetup and lunch), simply type mkupdatezip.
-The resultant update.zip can then be found at out/target/product/$TARGET_PRODUCT/update.zip.

 ---- build configuration ----

 You can configure to build for HTC MyTouch (aka T-Mobile MyTouch) by setting